Original testnet participant, genesis block producer on mainnet, and member of Near Protocol’s Validator Advisory Board.

 This means that 4.5% of issuance will be given to validators and NEAR token holders who decide to stake NEAR.

-Validators who perform an equivocation (double signing a block at the same height) or an invalid state transition (producing an invalid chunk of a block) will result in 100% of their stake being slashed.
-This includes all delegated tokens.
+Your validator (and stake) will not be slashed for downtime.
+Validators who perform an equivocation (ie. double signing a block at the same height) or an invalid state transition (producing an invalid chunk of a block) will not will not lose stake.

-You can learn more about our infrastructure here.
+However, you can lose potential rewards for downtime, and you can learn more about how we secure our infrastructure here.

-Validators will not be slashed for downtime, but they will be removed from the active set if they are offline for more than 90% of a 12 hour period.
+Your validator (and stake) will not be slashed for downtime, but your validator will be removed from the active set if offline for more than 10% of a 12 hour period.
+If this happens, your validator will not be able to earn rewards for up to 36 hours.
+Your validator (and stake) will not be slashed for downtime.